textproduct: Anchorage

 This forecast discussion was created in the public domain by the National Weather Service.
 It can be found in its original form here.

-LONG TERM FORECAST (Days 4 through 7: Saturday to Tuesday)
+LONG TERM FORECAST (Days 4 through 7/Tuesday through Friday)

 - Kutz